brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Bards

+- [Scott Pilgrim and Todd the Vegan from _Scott Pilgrim vs the World_](https://www.youtube.com/watch?v=1gkETBPx49I) - Powerful psychic attacks channeled through a bass guitar, what's not to like?
+Just don't drink the half and half.
 - [Soul King Brook from _One Piece_](https://www.youtube.com/watch?v=isAb1S_yA74) - He's the ship's musician as well as their secondary swordsman.
 Brook is probably a College of Swords Bard.
 - [Star-Lord from _Guardians of the Galaxy_](https://www.youtube.com/watch?v=jaaJyAjvajo) - If you've ever wanted to stop a battle with a dance-off (and, let's be honest, who hasn't?), the Bard class might be for you.